labbsr0x/go-horse/README.md

 ### 5. Extending Javascript filter context with Go Plugins

-If you need something in JS filter context that is not there, you can create a go plugin to inject anything you need in JS filter through the `plugin` argument in the function `function`.
+If you need something in the JS filter context that is not there, you can create a go plugin to inject anything you need in JS filter through the `plugin` argument in the function `function`.

 Go plugin :